paulowe/gcp/week4-questions.md

           Default: read-only access to Storage and Service Management, write access to Stackdriver Logging and Monitoring, read/write access to Service Control

 **Traffic Flow in and out of your VPC**
+Can HTTP/HTTPS traffic be allowed at the subnet level but denied at the instance level?
+Maybe because certain VMs in the region are private whereas others need to be public?

 Does the Firewall setting (when configuring instance VMs) affect/alter any firewall configurations made at the subnet level?

 Is one type of firewall or two types